getnimbus/sui-nft-scam-detect/README.md

-# SUI NFT scam Detector
+# SUI NFT Scam Detector

 A lightweight detector scam classifier for NFTs on Sui with 95% accuracy.
 Can run anywhere that webassembly runs: on a server, in a lambda function, and even running entirely in your browser.